Confused about the best muscle building diet to use?

-Most people end up gaining one pound of fat for every pound of muscle.
+Most people end up gaining two pounds of fat for every pound of muscle.
 That’s if you’re lucky.

-The worst case is that you gain two pounds of fat for every pound of muscle you gain.
+The worst case is that you gain three pounds of fat for every pound of muscle you gain.

 Below are four very important muscle building diet tips to help you gain size without the unwanted body fat.